KaiGE-Organization/KaiGE/VISION.md

  - **CLI Tool To Help With The Development Workflow:**
    - Use the CLI tool to initialize template projects, build your games for each platform, and publish plugins and assets to the asset store.

+ - **VR/AR Support:**
+   -  Optional crate/plugin that has tooling for build a VR or AR application or game.

 ### Genre-specific Focus: